-Science is a key subject in the Business and Enterprise Academy.
+Science is a key subject in the Academy.
 It develops thinking skills as well as a practical approach to problem solving.
 These skills are essential both in the workplace and for personal decision-making.
-Students develop in science across the Key Stages and are able to think independently, reason, solve problems and assess risk
+Students develop skills across the key stages and are able to think independently, reason, solve problems and assess risk.

 Please explore these pages to find out more about what we offer.